Share This Article

 Those who were more actively helping (my sister) and not hanging around for the cake batter and the sample (me) acquired the skill to make fruitcakes.

 Now, my sister bakes her own cakes every Christmas for her friends and family.

-So, whether you’re all done with the Christmas chores or making a mad dash to completing them, you can get them done faster by enlisting your children with these shared for Christmas activities.
+So, whether you’re all done with the Christmas chores or making a mad dash to complete them, you can get them done faster by enlisting your children in these shared Christmas activities.